brutella/comment-generator/readme.markdown

 ## Use in Xcode

-Add a build script phase to a build target add the following lines to add comments to all header files which include Objective-C classes and methods
+Add a build script phase to a build target and add the following lines.
+This will add comments to all header files which include Objective-C classes and methods.

     require "rubygems"
 	require "commentgen"